braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/sending_test_push_notifications.md

 tools: campaigns
 page_type: reference
-description: "This reference article goes over how to send test messages across all of the different Braze channels, as well as how to incorporate custom event properties and user attributes."
+description: "This reference article covers how to send test messages across the different Braze channels and how to incorporate custom event properties or user attributes."
 ---
 # Sending Test Messages